When to Submit Your Expense Report

 If reimbursement is for a nonemployee, the payment will be mailed to the site address selected during expense entry.
 If you indicated that you would like to pick up the check for the nonemployee, you will receive an email when the check is ready for pick-up.
 Details will be included in the email.

-If you owe money to the University, please make a check payable the University of Pittsburgh within 10 days of filing your expense report and send it to the Payment Processing department: 116 Atwood Street, Pittsburgh, PA 15260.
+If you owe money to the University, please make a check payable the University of Pittsburgh within 10 days of filing your expense report and send it to the Payment Processing department: Craig Hall, 200 S. Craig St. Pittsburgh, PA 15260 (Campus Mail: CRAIG-210).

-Recently, external funding agencies, such as the NIH, have made certain types of dependent care expenses allowable on sponsored projects with the appropriate supporting documentation and subject to dollar limits that are unique to each funding agency and award.
-While permanent changes to University Policy FN28 related to dependent care may be considered as part of the University’s policy development process, the following information is intended to clarify the University’s current policies and processes related to dependent care expense reimbursement.
+In January 2022, we shared information to clarify the University’s current policies and processes related to dependent care reimbursement.
+This was in response to some external funding agencies, such as the NIH, making certain types of dependent care expenses allowable on sponsored projects with the appropriate supporting documentation and subject to dollar limits that are unique to each funding agency and award.

 Chart of Procedures for Reimbursement for Dependent Care Expenses

-If you have any questions about reimbursing dependent expenses through an externally sponsored award, please contact Purchase, Pay & Travel Customer Service.
+If you have any questions about submitting dependent expenses that are associated with an externally funded award via Concur, please contact Purchase, Pay & Travel Customer Service.
 For questions related to Care.com, please contact the Office of Human Resources.

 - OHR website – Care.com Benefit Details